jw/stilus/docs/dev/build.rst

 .circle-ci/config.yml
 ^^^^^^^^^^^^^^^^^^^^^

-Uses a ocker Python release to install poetry on Python 3.6, 3.7 and 3.8.
+Uses a Docker Python release to install poetry on Python 3.6, 3.7 and 3.8.
 Then it installs Stilus.
 Runs black on it, then flake8 on the result, then it runs pytest.